Building Wealth by combining

 - Health Care Proxy

-Examples include purchasing a new home or other large purchase, financial considerations of getting married, and strategies for paying down debt.
+Examples include purchasing a new home or large purchases, financial considerations of getting married, and paying down debt.

 - You name it, we'll discuss it!

-Our financial planning service is personalized to your unique circumstances, goals, and objectives.
-Financial planning does not include investment management, however this service can be added at a discounted fee schedule.
-There are no minimum balance or net worth requirements.
+This service is personalized to your unique circumstances, goals, and objectives.
+Comprehensive Financial Planning does not include investment management.

 * The fee range is based on complexity, considering factors such as income, proximity to retirement, number of household members, number of long-term debt obligations, real estate holdings, estate plan considerations, employer retirement plan balances, insurance policies, and other incentive compensation.